|At a glance About History Appearance Temperament Care|

 The Himalayan is a medium to large sized cat with a cobby body.
 He has the coat colouring of the Siamese but the body type of a Persian.

-The face is flat, with a snub nose, broad head and small ears, eyes are large, wide set and blue in colour.
+The face is flat, with a snub nose, broad head and small ears, eyes are large, wide set and blue.

-It is important to understand that the Himalayan requires regular grooming to keep the coat in good condition and matt free.
-Grooming should be done on a daily basis, it really only takes 5-10 minutes and if started from an early age, can be an enjoyable experience for both cat and human.
+It is important to understand that the Himalayan requires regular grooming to keep the coat in good condition and matt-free.
+Grooming should be done daily, it only takes 5-10 minutes and if started from an early age, can be an enjoyable experience for both cat and human.